angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 :card[Ponder] to find a :card[Force of Will].
 Zach's second turn involved playing a :card[Quirion Ranger] and :card[Nettle Sentinel].
 I played a fetch and passed.
 Zach didn't draw any engine cards, so he played a couple more creatures and swung for a few points of damage.
-In his end step, I cast :card[Lim-Dul's Vault] and found :card[Doomsday] right away.
+In his end step, I cast :card[Lim-Dûl's Vault] and found :card[Doomsday] right away.
 When I untapped, I cast :card[Doomsday] and made a cycler pile.
 The following turn, Zach didn't topdeck a win, so I was able to cast :card[Thassa's Oracle] without issue the following